facebookresearch/ParlAI/projects/controllable_dialogue/README.md

     --add-control True \
     -cv avg_nidf

-This command will take the parameters saved in --init-model, load them in the new model (which has randomly initialized weights for the new CT parameters), and then save that model to -mf.
+This command will take the parameters saved in `--init-model`, load them in the new model (which has randomly initialized weights for the new CT parameters), and then save that model to the given modelfile (`-mf`).
 It should be quick.
 Once that's done, run this command:

     python projects/controllable_dialogue/train_controllable_seq2seq.py \
     --fromfile-datapath data/ConvAI2_controllable/train.txt \
     --fromfile-datapath2 data/ConvAI2_controllable/valid.txt \
     --dict-file data/models/controllable_dialogue/dict_twit30k_train_split \